williamyeny/williamyeny.github.io/_posts/2025-01-24-indoor-grow-light.md

 ![PPFD chart annotated](/assets/growlight-ppfd-outer.png){:.w75}

-We can look for another grow light with higher PPFD values, but there are tricks we can do less optimal grow lights.
+We can look for another grow light with higher PPFD values, but there are tricks we can do for less optimal grow lights.

 First, we can recalculate the PPFD values with a longer photoperiod, which should result in a lower PPFD requirement.

-We can also "increase" light output by reducing the height at which grow light is mounted.
+We can also "increase" light output by mounting the grow light closer to the plant.
 Be careful as this also reduces the effective grow area, and you may accidentally add _too_ much light due to the [inverse-square law](https://en.wikipedia.org/wiki/Inverse-square_law).

 # Putting it all together